asmusskar/RIVA/Readme.md

 As can be seen from Figure 4, the signals overlap, indicating that the optimization problem was optimally solved.

+## Validation based on real data
+Road profile measurements and in-vehicle acceleration data utilised to validate RIVA are described in detail in [Skar et al. (2023)](https://doi.org/10.1016/j.dib.2023.109426) and can be accessed directly from https://doi.org/10.11583/DTU.c.6659909.

 ## Installation
 * Download the package on your PC
 * Open MATLAB